ObelusFamily/Anythink-Market-gkyvk/readme.md

 ## First setup

+Clone then cd into `ANYTHINK-MARKET-GKYVK` directory.
+Once inside, run the `docker-compose up` command.
+Navigate to ([http://localhost:3000/api/ping](http://localhost:3000/api/ping), to verify that the backend is up and running.
+Next, navigate to ([ http://localhost:3001/register](http://localhost:3001/register), where you should be able to register new users.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_